Cart

 M.Sc.
 P.Eng. - Texas, USA

-PSE Software - Offshore Structural Analysis
+3D Offshore Structural Analysis Software

 API Specification for Drilling and Well Servicing Structures (5th edition)